Gathland State Park

-Gathland State Park is a public recreation area and historic preserve located on South Mountain near Burkittsville, Maryland, in the United States.
-The state park occupies the former estate of war correspondent George Alfred Townsend (1841-1914), who wrote under the pen name "Gath" during the American Civil War.
+Gathland State Park is a Maryland state park located on South Mountain near Burkittsville, Maryland, in the United States.
+The park occupies the former estate of war correspondent George Alfred Townsend (1841-1914), who wrote under the pen name "Gath" during the American Civil War.
 The estate's few remaining original structures include the War Correspondents Memorial Arch, which sits alongside the Appalachian Trail.
 The park is operated by the Maryland Department of Natural Resources.
 The arch is a National Historic Monument maintained by the National Park Service.

 History

 In 1884, Townsend acquired land in Crampton's Gap, the site of the Battle of Crampton's Gap and one of three gaps on South Mountain where the Battle of South Mountain had been fought between Union and Confederate forces in an early encounter in the Maryland Campaign.
 Townsend purchased the land as a retreat and immediately began designing the buildings that would become Gapland, his estate.
 His first project, Gapland Hall, an eleven-room house, was built in 1885.
 It was followed that year by Gapland Lodge, a stone servants' quarters.
 The large Den and Library Building with a study, library, and ten bedrooms was added in 1890; only its foundation and some fragments remain today.
 After Townsend's death, Gapland changed hands three times before being acquired by the Department of Forests and Parks and named as a state park in 1949.